Fay Zwicky: Life

 Born Julia Fay Rosefield, Zwicky grew up in suburban Melbourne.
 Her family was fourth generation Australian—her father, a doctor; her mother, a musician.
 Zwicky was an accomplished pianist by the age of six, and performed with her violinist and cellist sisters while still at school.
 After completing her schooling at Anglican institutions, she entered the University of Melbourne in 1950, receiving her Bachelor of Arts in 1954.
 Descended from European Jews, she described herself as an "outsider" ("I was ashamed of my foreign interloper status") from an "Anglo-Saxon dominated" Australian culture.
-She began publishing poetry as an undergraduate, thereafter working as a musician, extensively touring Europe, America and South-East Asia between 1955 and 1965.
+She began publishing poetry as an undergraduate, thereafter working as a musician, touring Europe, America and South-East Asia between 1955 and 1965.

 She settled in Perth with her Swiss husband Karl Zwicky (the two married in 1957) and two children (one son, one daughter) and returned to literature working primarily as a Senior Lecturer in American and comparative literature at the University of Western Australia until her retirement in 1987.
-From 1978 to 1981 she was also a member of the Literature Board of the Australia Council in Sydney.
+From 1978 to 1981 she was a member of the Literature Board of the Australia Council in Sydney.
 After her retirement she concentrated on her writing, which won her international recognition.

-In 1990, Zwicky married her second husband James Mackie, who predeceased her.
+In 1990, Zwicky married her second husband James Mackie, who died before her.
 She led a reclusive life in Perth: "I never expect anything.
 I always think I'm drifting and nobody knows I'm here, and it's great."
 In 2004, Fay Zwicky was declared a Western Australian "Living Treasure", a term she called "repulsive ... like being prematurely obituarized."

 Work

 Recurrent themes of Zwicky's were the relation between art and the artist, the exploration of the author's Jewish heritage and autobiographical experiences.
 Her poetry collections won several awards.
 The committee for the Patrick White Award praised Zwicky as "one of Australia's most original and accomplished poets".
 The Cambridge Guide to Literature in English describes her style as "densely textured but elegant and direct".

 Zwicky's first collection, Isaac Babel's Fiddle (1975) included a number of poems about her Lithuanian grandfather and his cultural displacement in Australia, which nevertheless saved him from the Holocaust ("Summer Pogrom", "Totem and Taboo").
 Zwicky also writes of her own alienation, in spite of her being "whiter than Persil".

 The title poem of her most-admired collection, Kaddish (1982), is an elegy for her father who died at sea.
 In her poem Zwicky uses the Aramaic phrases of the traditional prayer of mourning to frame her own memorial prayer detailing her complex relationship with her father.
 She draws on the Haggadah, the Passover Seder night liturgy.
-Kaddish" also uses the Lord’s Prayer and invokes God in female form as a goddess.
+Kaddish "also uses the Lord’s Prayer and invokes God in female form as a goddess.
 Ivor Indyk describes Kaddish as "a mosaic of textual citations, of the Kaddish, the Passover Haggadah and numerous allusions to myth and nursery rhyme."